Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Doubly Linked List/Readme.md

 ### 06. Doubly Linked Lists -- Pairs with Sum

     Doubly Linked Lists -- Pairs with Sum
-    It will return the pair of data element where the sum of 2 data element is equal to the given number
+    It will return the pair of data of Node where the sum of 2 data of Node is equal to the given number

     Example:
     Doubly Linked List: